-Equalities (11) guarantee that each train is assigned the proper type and number of active locomotives, considering critical, regular, and foreign locomotives, if needed.
+Constraints (11) guarantee that each train is assigned the proper type and number of active locomotives, considering critical, regular, and foreign locomotives, if needed.
 Constraints (12) guarantee that each locomotive $v \in \mathcal{V}^C$ flows, at most, on one shop arc in the set $A{SH}(v)$, which contains only the shop arcs that can be traversed by locomotive v.
 Constraints (13) force critical locomotives to flow toward the overdue layer if they miss their maintenance deadline.
 Constraints (14) establish that overdue locomotives flow back to the service layer as soon as they have been serviced in a shop.
-Equalities (15) correspond to shop capacity constraints, which impose a limit on the number of locomotives in a given shop s during each possible maintenance opportunity.
+Constraints (15) correspond to shop capacity constraints, which impose a limit on the number of locomotives in a given shop s during each possible maintenance opportunity.
 For each opportunity $i \in N{SH}^B$ at shop s, the left-hand side of (15) calculates the flow on all shop arcs at s that represent an ongoing maintenance operation at the time t_i (i.e., the number of locomotives in shop s at the time t_i).
-The right-hand side corresponds to the capacity of shop s at time t_i .
+The right-hand side corresponds to the capacity of shop s at time t_i , considering any locomotive initially in shop that is still under inspection at the time t_i .

-Inequalities (16) limit the number of deadheading locomotives attached to a train when it departs from the ith station in its route.
+Constraints (16) limit the number of deadheading locomotives attached to a train when it departs from the ith station in its route.
 Figure 2 provides an example of a train with two intermediate stops at power changing stations.
 The train is represented by the solid arc, while dashed arcs represent the deadheading opportunities along the route.
 Similarly, constraints (17) impose a limit on the number of locomotives traversing a light traveling arc.